 Make egg box animals

 Making an egg box animal is a fun, simple, indoor craft.
-Let your imagination run wild with what you create – we have two examples for you but don’t let that limit the creatures that you come up with!
+Let your imagination run wild with what you create – we have some examples for you but don’t let that limit the creatures that you come up with!

 What you will need: